grecoe/amlsdummy/paths/realtime/rtsreadme.md

 Service code that generates the response is in scoring.py.

 # Real Time Scoring Scripts
+These scripts are found in at the head of the master repository, but details of how they perform the actions neccesary are described here.

 ## Script: rtscreate.py
 This is the main Python script to create everythign from the resource group -> REST endpoint.